thieleju/statsbot/README.md

 For more information check out the [Contribution Guidelines](CONTRIBUTING.md)

 > No open issues at the moment?
-Please wait for new issues to be created.
+Feel free to create one and ask to be assigned to it!

 ## :white_check_mark: Available commands